Holography of New Conformal Higher Spin Gravities in 3d: Acknowledgements

 \section{Acknowledgements}

-I would like to thank Daniel Grumiller and Evgeny Skvortsov for the discussions and suggestions in development of this work, and for the comments on the draft.
+I would like to thank Daniel Grumiller and Evgeny Skvortsov for the discussions, suggestions during the development of this work, and comments on the draft.
 This work was supported by the Hertha Firnberg grant T 1269-N and Elise Richter grant V 1052-N of the Austrian Science Fund FWF.